 A pleasant benefit of using open-source software such as OpenOffice is that no expensive upgrade was required in order to extend OpenOffice with the ability to import and export PDF files (included in version 3.1) or to import and export wiki formats (contributed by community members).
 Perhaps the needs of the startup where I work are not as complex as my former employer that maintained a large knowledge base with expensive single-source structured authoring tools.
 However, through the collaborative efforts on open source software, the bottom line seems to be that low budget does not necessarily mean low tech.

-I had a recent conversation with an engineering manager at a small startup company who was interested in finding ways to update the existing company documentation, as well as create documentation for a new product release.
+I had a recent conversation with an engineering manager at a small startup who was interested in finding ways to update the existing company documentation, as well as create documentation for a new product release.
 What piqued my interest was that the conversation led to a discussion of authoring tools and their ability to handle current output formats (such as HTML and PDF) as well as upcoming Web 2.0 technologies such as blogs and wikis for collaborative documentation (see my previous post).

 Coming from a company background with dedicated publication teams, it was easy for me to assume that their documents were created using software such as Microsoft Word or Adobe FrameMaker.
 At first, I argued the relative merits of a word processing tool such as Word for short documents and FrameMaker for multi-chapter documents.
 Then, I realized the manager was far more interested in the use of open source software such as OpenOffice for authoring.